Threat Assessment for Mass Violence and Active-Shooter Incidents

 Last updated:

-This topic covers the threat-assessment instruments that Module 4 owns: their item structure, validation record, operational context, and legal basis for pre-attack intervention.
-The TRAP-18 and VERA-2R findings about ideological-pathway analysis and radicalisation typology belong to Module 7 (extremism, radicalisation, and lone-actor violence), which covers the behavioural typology of the radicalized actor in more depth.
-Here the focus is on the risk-assessment instrument structure and the threat-assessment workflow that crosses all attack types, whether ideologically motivated or not.
+This topic covers the threat-assessment instruments, their item structure, validation record, operational context, and legal basis for pre-attack intervention.
+The TRAP-18 ideological-pathway analysis is treated separately under extremism and radicalisation; here the focus is on the instrument structure and the threat-assessment workflow that crosses all attack types.
+A trauma-informed framing is essential throughout: threat assessment aims to identify and interrupt the pathway before violence occurs, not to stigmatise mental illness.

 The pathway-to-violence model, developed primarily by Calhoun and Weston in their 2003 book Contemporary Threat Management and elaborated by the FBI Behavioral Threat Assessment Unit (BTAU, now the Behavioral Threat Assessment Center, BTAC), describes the typical behavioural progression of a person moving toward a planned targeted attack.
 The model is not a checklist of static characteristics; it is a sequential map of the behaviours that research shows typically precede attacks, allowing intervention at any stage before the final one.